wjun1924/objc-parrot-001/README.md

   * Run the program with `⌘``R`, this will print `LOOK AT ME, I'M MOLTING!`.

 ##### B.
-1. Create a new `NSString` variable called `lookAt` and use it capture the return of calling the `stringByAppendingFormat:` method on the `look` string with a format string that has one space and one format specifier and the `at` string as the format argument, then print `lookAt`:
+1. Create a new `NSString` variable called `lookAt` and use it to capture the return of calling the `stringByAppendingFormat:` method on the `look` string with a format string that has one space and one format specifier and the `at` string as the format argument, then print `lookAt`:
   * `NSString *lookAt = [look stringByAppendingFormat:@" %@", at];`
   * `NSLog(@"%@", lookAt);`
   * Run the program with `⌘``R`, this will print `look at`.